andris9/nodemailer-markdown/README.md

-# Mardown plugin for Nodemailer
+# Markdown plugin for Nodemailer

 This applies to Nodemailer v1.0+.
 This plugin adds an option `markdown` for the Nodemailer e-mail options.
 This value will be used to populate `text` and `html` so you don't have to.